 When studying argumentation from an artificial intelligence perspective, it can be investigated how software tools can perform or support argumentative tasks.
 Some researchers in the field of argumentation in AI have openly addressed themselves to building an artificial arguer.
-The most prominent among them is John Pollock (see also Section 3.4), who titled one of his books about his OSCAR project ambitiously How to build a person [Pollock, 1989].42 Most researchers however have not aimed at realizing the grand task of addressing the so-called 'strong AI' problem of building an intelligent artefact that can perform any intellectual task a human being can.
+The most prominent among them is John Pollock (see also Section 3.4), who titled one of his books about his OSCAR project ambitiously How to build a person (Pollock, 1989).
+Most researchers however have not aimed at realizing the grand task of addressing the so-called 'strong AI' problem of building an intelligent artefact that can perform any intellectual task a human being can.
 Instead of building software mimicking human argumentative behaviour, the more modest aim of supporting humans performing argumentative tasks was chosen.
 A great deal of research has been aimed at the construction of argumentation support software.
-Here we discuss three recurring themes: argument diagramming in software, the integration of rules and argument schemes, and argument evaluation.43
+Here we discuss three recurring themes: argument diagramming in software, the integration of rules and argument schemes, and argument evaluation.
+All the support is supported in the support of the support in the suppor